htpeter/htpeter/README.md

 #### My Coding & Code Examples

 I mainly code in Python and SQL.
 I'm also a huge Unix fan (the kind who runs `i3`, `tmux` and knows their way around `vim`).
 I've also had a fair bit of experience writing `go`.
-In my freetime, I will occasionally putz around with `haskell`, `rust` and `elixir` however I am far from experienced in these languages.
+In my freetime, I will occasionally putz around with functional languages although I have yet to enter my post-modern functional only decade where I really cut my teeth.
+I imagine the bug will infect me sooner rather than later.

 **Here are some code examples that will give you a taste as to how I code**